Registration opens April 1, 2026 Register by: June 26, 2026

 Bug spray

-Phone charger
+Phone charger and cable

 Items if you want to decorate our shared sleeping spaces!
 Banners, flags, etc are welcome.
 Light-up disco balls/things that flash should be avoided to protect attendees who may have a seizure disorder.